desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 - Aug 30, 2022: First review;
 - Sept 1, 2022: Second review;
 - Sept 5, 2022: Third review;
-- Sept 5, 2022: Fourth review.
+- Sept 5, 2022: Fourth review;
+- Sept 14, 2022: Fifth Review;

 ## Status
-DRAFTED
+IMPLEMENTED

 ## Abstract
 This ADR defines the architecture of the Tips contract.
 This contract manages sending and tracking of tips made within Desmos based applications and exposes queries that allow to gather all users sent and received tips easily.

 ## Context
 Desmos based applications may want to leverage on the web3 features and one of the most popular one is for sure the possibility to tip users.
 Currently, it's easy to integrate a feature that allows sending tokens as tips between users, but it's very difficult to track those tips in an easy way.
 Additionally, application developers might want to integrate some form of monetization that allows them to earn a little percentage when users send tips to each other.

 ## Decision